cossio/AdvRBMs.jl/README.md

 # Citation

-This repository hosts code accompanying the paper: https://arxiv.org/abs/2206.11600.
-If you use this code in a publication, please cite:
+If you use this package in a publication, please cite:

 * Jorge Fernandez-de-Cossio-Diaz, Simona Cocco, and Remi Monasson.
-"Disentangling representations in Restricted Boltzmann Machines without adversaries." arXiv:2206.11600 (2022).
-Accepted for publication in Physical Review X.
+"Disentangling representations in Restricted Boltzmann Machines without adversaries."
+Physical Review X 13, 021003 (2023).

+Or you can use the included [CITATION.bib](https://github.com/cossio/RestrictedBoltzmannMachines.jl/blob/master/CITATION.bib).